remnrem/luna-doc/docs/ref/annotations.md

 although we suggest you use `.annot` format as the most practical default.

+<h3>Methods</h3>

+Annotation export serializes the in-memory annotation store to a plain-text file conforming to Luna's canonical six-column format.
+Each annotation instance is written as a single row with class label, instance identifier, optional channel association, start time, stop time, and metadata.
+Times are expressed in elapsed seconds by default, but may alternatively be rendered as clock-time strings (with or without calendar dates).
+When tabular metadata formatting is requested, key–value metadata fields are written as additional named columns rather than a single semicolon-delimited string.
+Subset export restricts output to specified annotation classes, supporting wildcard matching.

 <h3>Parameters</h3>

 |  Parameter | Example | Description |